SantaCon: New York City

 In New York City, by far the largest SantaCon venue, the event has been criticized for widespread drunkenness and sporadic violence.
 At a 2011 community board meeting in lower Manhattan, residents complained that their neighborhood had been "terrorized" by SantaCon participants.
+A December 2014 cover story in the Village Voice recounted how SantaCon had evolved from "joyful performance art" that originated in San Francisco to a "reviled bar crawl" of drunken brawling, vandalism, public urination and disorder in New York City and elsewhere, resulting in fierce community resistance and disavowals from the originators of the event.
 An emergency room physician tweeted in 2019 that the day is dreaded by ER physicians.
 Another tweeted "All the NYC folks will understand my horror at learning that I'm working in the ER during SantaCon this weekend."

+In 2023, Gothamist reported that while SantaCon claimed on its website to raise money for charitable causes, most of the funds went to Burning Man projects, art projects, cryptocurrency investments, and the organization's own expenses.
+Less than 20% of the $1.4 million it raised from late 2014 through the end of 2022 went to registered nonprofits.

 In an article on the 2011 SantaCon, Gothamist called SantaCon an "annual drunken shitshow" that "has steadily devolved from cleverly subversive to barely tolerable to 'time to lock yourself in your apartment for the day.' " The New York Daily News reported in 2017 that the event "endures an annual backlash from New Yorkers repulsed by the sight of Santas vomiting or urinating in the street in years past."

 During the New York City SantaCon in 2012, participants "left a trail of trouble" through Hell's Kitchen, midtown Manhattan, the East Village, and Williamsburg.
 Residents complained revelers vomited and urinated in the street and fought with each other.
 One source of tension with residents was that most of the revelers come to the event from outside the city.

 Official organizers in 2013 described it as "a nonsensical Santa Claus convention that happens once a year for absolutely no reason", saying on their website that $60,000 was raised that year for New York charities, and that participants donated about 6,850 lb of canned food to City Harvest.
 That year, The New York Times described the event as "a daylong bar crawl that begins with good cheer and, for many, inevitably ends in a blurry, booze-soaked haze."